fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 - [How the FDA's New Definition for "Natural" Food Could Affect Your Pantry](https://www.bonappetit.com/story/natural-food-definition)
 - [What is a Natural Food](https://www.npr.org/sections/thesalt/2016/05/08/477057872/what-is-natural-food-a-riddle-wrapped-in-notions-of-good-and-evil)
 - [Bullshit Hypocrisy of Natural Foods](http://gawker.com/the-bullshit-hypocrisy-of-all-natural-foods-1702686054)
-- Roger Horowitz, _Putting Meat on the Table_, 129--154 (Convenient meat).

 {% include alert.html class='danger' title='DUE: Executive Summaries' text="
-These readings are fine, but they should seem a bit superficial after this course.
-Using these readings on 'natural' as a jumping off point, prepare an executive summary addressing the questions: How does history help us understand the concept of natural food?
+These readings are fine, but they should seem a bit superficial after everything else we've read.
+Using this week's readings on 'natural' food as a jumping off point, prepare an executive summary addressing the questions: What kinds of issues or questions to these readings miss?
+How does history help us understand the concept of natural food?
 If we have to define it, what's at stake?
 What issues are most important?
-What kinds of questions should we be asking?
-Consult the [Executive Summary Writing Guide](exec-summary-guide).
+What kinds of questions should we be asking about them?

+For this summary, and thinking ahead to the final, you should be drawing as much as possible from the entire course, not just this week's readings (of course they will feature prominently as well).
+Remember to review the [Executive Summary Writing Guide](exec-summary-guide).
 "%}